informationvulture/informationvulture.github.io/_posts/2022-09-25-so-it-begins.md

+---
+tags: Updates
+---

 ## Power comes from information

-Blogging isn't my favourite thing, but as I've started to expand my tech skillset, be more interested in various tools, and constantly hear others mention how important a digit precense is for tech professionals, starting a blog is probably one of the best things one can do.
+Blogging isn't my favourite thing, but as I've started to expand my tech skillset, be more interested in various tools, and constantly hear others mention how important a digital presence is for tech professionals, starting a blog is probably one of the best things one can do.

-The keep things nice and short, the purpose of this blog is two fold:
+The keep things nice and short, the purpose of this blog is two-fold:
 1. Have a place to record my findings and archive solutions to problems I face.
-2. Share my knowledge with others who may have similiar interests or problems.
+2. Share my knowledge with others who may have similar interests or problems.

 As some who primarily uses Python, I don't believe in re-inventing the wheel or making things complex.
 That means several things:
 1. I won't post simple solutions to problems easily solved by a little Google-Fu.
 If I find that I'm constantly forgetting some simple solution, I might try to write a post presenting information in a hard to forget way.